What Is a Pit Bull?

 When I was a novice pit bull owner, I thought I knew exactly what “pit bull” means.
 Times have changed.
 Not only does our society use pit bull differently today, but my own meaning has changed after a decade of working with “pit bulls.”
 The term encompasses a large and variable group of dogs.
 Many if not most of today’s pit bulls are nothing more than mixed-breed dogs with a certain “look” and with unknown and untraceable parentage.

 Simply put, a pit bull is whatever any person says it is.

 Here you can explore the many different ways that pit bulls are defined and identified today.

-Core breeds: American Pit Bull Terrier and American Staffordshire Terrier
+American Pit Bull Terrier and American Staffordshire Terrier

 From a historical perspective, the American Pit Bull Terrier and the American Staffordshire Terrier are the breeds at the core of the “original” pit bull.
 The terms pit bull and pit bull terrier were used in the early 1900s to describe the developing American bull terrier, which later became recognized as the American Pit Bull Terrier via the United Kennel Club and the American Staffordshire Terrier via the American Kennel Club.